Monday, February 27, 2017

 This man sells three blowpipe darts for one buck.

-The Mulu National Park itself also organizes many activities to cater for the interest of a variety of visitors (Read here).
-Trekking, adventure caving, but the more popular ones are the Canopy Walk and the Night Walk.
+The Mulu National Park itself also organizes many activities to cater for a variety of visitors (Read here) such as trekking, adventure caving.
+But the more popular ones are the Canopy Walk and the Night Walk.
 We decided against doing the Canopy Walk which was scheduled in the afternoon because of the intense sunlight that we may have to expose ourselves to.
 Instead we decided to take a botany walk around the park's nearby trail.

 Massive trees which are accessible within 10 minutes walk